 RBO Information Webinar for Local Distribution Companies and Municipalities

-In March 2019, ESA held a webinar for Local Distribution Companies (LDCs) and another for municipalities.
-We introduced RBO and our implementation plans, and answered questions.
+In March 2019, ESA held webinars for Local Distribution Companies (LDCs) and municipalities.
+We introduced RBO, the implementation plans, and answered questions.